dheeraj510/spree-guides/content/v2.1/integration/tutorials/custom_attributes_tutorial.md

 ```

 ***
-To learn more about the storefront's built-in preferences, see the [Preferences guide](/developer/preferences).
+To learn more about the storefront's built-in preferences, see the <%= link_to "Preferences guide", "developer/preferences" %>.
 ***

 Save your changes, then stop and restart your server to load the new configuration information.
 Now, when you go to checkout, you will see the new "Company" field.